The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Introduction

 To support this goal, we analyze the characteristics of \emph{ExtremelyBuggy} methods in an effort to predict them at their inception---that is, as soon as they are pushed to a software project.
 To do so, we collected the change history of 1.25 million methods from 98 widely used open-source Java projects.
 To the best of our knowledge, this represents the largest and most comprehensive dataset to date focused on method-level bug prediction.
 Using this dataset, we address the following four research questions:

 \textbf{RQ1:} What proportion of methods are \emph{ExtremelyBuggy}?

 \textbf{Contribution 1:} We found that 0.04-6.63\% of methods are \emph{ExtremelyBuggy}.
-However, this small proportion of methods can often account for a large number of bug fixes in a project.
+However, this small proportion of methods can often account for a large number of bugs in a project (even more than 90\% of the bugs in some projects).
 This implies that identifying this small fraction of methods early will significantly reduce future maintenance burden.

 \textbf{RQ2}: Do \emph{ExtremelyBuggy} methods exhibit signifantly different code quality than others?